Skip to main content

 • Cursor-compatible bundles (.cursor-plugin/plugin.json)

-Compatible bundles install into the normal extensions root and participate in the same list/info/enable/disable flow.
-Today, bundle skills, Claude command-skills, Claude settings.json defaults, Cursor command-skills, and compatible Codex hook directories are supported; other detected bundle capabilities are shown in diagnostics/info but are not yet wired into runtime execution.
-Use --link to avoid copying a local directory (adds to plugins.load.paths):
+Compatible bundles install into the normal plugin root and participate in the same list/info/enable/disable flow.
+Today, bundle skills, Claude command-skills, Claude settings.json defaults, Claude .lsp.json / manifest-declared lspServers defaults, Cursor command-skills, and compatible Codex hook directories are supported; other detected bundle capabilities are shown in diagnostics/info but are not yet wired into runtime execution.

 fluffbuzz plugins install -l ./my-plugin

+--force is not supported with --link because linked installs reuse the source path instead of copying over a managed install target.
 Use --pin on npm installs to save the resolved exact spec (name@version) in plugins.installs while keeping the default behavior unpinned.

 Uninstall